PathToLife/htmlTagChecker/README.md

 [![Build Status](https://pathtolife.visualstudio.com/htmlTagChecker/_apis/build/status/PathToLife.htmlTagChecker?branchName=master)](https://pathtolife.visualstudio.com/htmlTagChecker/_build/latest?definitionId=9&branchName=master)

 ### Warning
-This package was created for the purposes of a interview, there exists much better validation tools on the npm package website already :)
+This package was created for the purposes of an interview, there exists much better validation tools on the npm package website already :)

 This tag checker won't validate tags with more than one character in the name..